YeoLab/skipper/YEOLAB_INTERNAL.md

 ```

 ## Create a folder in scratch to save the output.
-After logging onto TSCC, simply run the command below (Replacing YOUR_USERNAME with your TSCC username) to create a folder to save the output of the
+Run the command below (Replacing YOUR_USERNAME with your TSCC username) to create a folder to save the output of the run.

 ```
 mkdir /tscc/lustre/ddn/scratch/YOUR_USERNAME/skipper100_test